drnic/fatih-color/README.md

-This is a silly change.
+This is a silly change #2.